-The School of Applied Psychology also offers a part-time course in Applied Psychology leading to the Bachelor of Science degree.
+The School of Applied Psychology also offers both a full-time and a part-time course in Applied Psychology leading to the Bachelor of Science degree.
 (For details, see the section in the Calendar dealing with courses in the Faculty of Science.)